Hades2333/rsschool-cv/cv.md

 *The lack of commerce experience I’m ready to compensate with colossal motivation to learning new things.*

+*I am currently on my last year of education at Vitebsk State University, at the Faculty of Information Technologies and Robotics.*

 ## Skills:

 * Programming languages: